 - Accounting: This email address is used by RB9 for invoices and statements.
-Statements are emailed to this email address as well, if the Consolidate Statement option in the related firm’s Additional section is unchecked.
-If this contact does not want to receive invoices personally, you can delete their email address here and add their preferred billing email address.
+Statements are emailed to this email address as well, if the Consolidate Statement option in the related firm’s Additional section is set to No. If this contact does not want to receive invoices personally, you can delete their email address here and add their preferred billing email address.

 - Job: This is for emailing job confirmations and cancellations.
 If the Ordering Contact on the job is an attorney, and they do not want to receive any Job Notification Emails, you can delete their email address here, and add the secretary or paralegal’s email address instead.

 - Repository: If you have the RB Connect plug-in, clients can download files from RB Connect’s online repository.
 In order for clients to know what files are available for download, you send them a notification email.
 You can notify the ordering attorney, who is this contact; you can also add the secretary and/or paralegal to receive those Notifications Emails.
 This is great for when you don’t want to bother the attorney with the emails, instead you can specify only those that work for the attorneys as receiving them.